burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 12. Processors have a limited number of registers.
 If you have too many objects with too many wrappers around them the useful load for a real final compute device is smaller and degrades.

 13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python)

+14. The modern CPU devices (after 1980) and GPU compute devices are pretty complicated pipelined devices with different Functional Units (FU).
+Of such devices are L1, L2, L3 Data, and Instruction Caches.
+To utilize these Caches the program should execute instructions in ISA for the CPU.
+Unfortunately, if you will execute the interpreter it's very likely that caches will hold data and instructions of the Interpreter itself.

 The interpretable language is excellent for prototyping.
 But any interpreter, any user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.